The Australian Consumer Law (ACL) has introduced a significant update affecting businesses all across Australia as we move into 2025.

 Our services come with guarantees that cannot be excluded under the Australian Consumer Law.
 For major failures with the service, you are entitled:

 You are also entitled to be compensated for any other reasonably foreseeable loss or damage.
-If the failure does not amount to a major failure you are entitled to have problems with the service rectified in a reasonable time and, if this is not done, to cancel your contract and obtain a refund for the unused portion of the contract.
+If the issue does not amount to a major failure, you may require that it be rectified within a reasonable time; failing which, you can cancel your contract and obtain a refund for any unused portion.

 If your business offers goods AND services together, you will need to include the following wording in your warranty against defects: